Bob Riley: 2012 presidential speculation

 An editorial by The Washington Times and separate piece in the paper on August 13, 2009, in what was deemed to be an open endorsement of Bob Riley as a potential 2012 presidential candidate instantly threw the governor's name into the political field of possible nominees as state and national media jumped on the story.
 Governor Riley during an interview the same day denied he was considering a future presidential run.
 On February 2, 2011, both the Birmingham News and the Decatur Daily also ran stories speculating that Riley was considering running for president.
 In the end, Riley did not run.

 Personal life

-Riley is married to the former Patsy Adams, also from Clay County.
+Riley is married to Patsy Adams, also from Clay County.
 The Rileys have four children, Rob, Jenice, Minda and Krisalyn.
-Jenice, the Rileys' first daughter and the campaign's fundraiser, died in August 2001.
+Jenice, the Rileys' eldest daughter and the campaign's fundraiser, died in August 2001.
 The Rileys have three granddaughters and three grandsons.
 He is an alumni brother of Phi Kappa Sigma.

 On June 26, 2011, Riley was on a cross-country trip on his Harley-Davidson motorcycle when he crashed on the Dalton Highway in Fairbanks, Alaska and sustained serious injuries.